Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

-In our context, a path can be considered more effective than another path if it is able to connect two nodes, ensuring a higher connection strength.
-Clearly, it may happen that a longer path in terms of intermediate nodes to cross is better in terms of the strength of the edges and, therefore, more effective in connecting two elements $i$ to $j$.
-Therefore, in a network where everyone is (``more'' or ``less'') connected, an indirect path to go from node $i$ to $j$ could be better than the directed path from $i$ to $j$ (for example $i$ and $j$ know each other little directly but are well-connected through another subject).
+In fuzzy social networks, where fuzzy numbers represent connections between nodes, each node is connected to every other node with varying degrees of truth.
+As a result, if all fuzzy connections were equal, the shortest path between two nodes would be the direct connection between them.
+However, in real-world scenarios, the connections typically vary in strength, leading to different shortest paths depending on the specific degrees of truth associated with each connection.
+Therefore, in our setting, we must reinterpret the concept of the shortest path as follows: the importance of a node in connecting other nodes must be evaluated based on the quality of the existing fuzzy edges, and thus, one path is privileged over another if more effective in connecting two elements of the network.
+In our context, a path can be considered more effective than another path if it can connect two nodes, ensuring a higher connection strength (it may happen that a longer path, in terms of intermediate nodes to cross, is better in terms of the strength of the edges and, therefore, more effective in connecting two elements $i$ and $j$).
+Hence, in a network where everyone is ``more'' or ``less'' connected, an indirect path to go from node $i$ to $j$ could be better than the directed path from $i$ to $j$ (for example, $i$ and $j$ may have a weak direct connection but are strongly connected through a mutual acquaintance).

 \begin{definition} Given two different paths $P_{i \rightarrow j}^{(1)}$ and $P_{i \rightarrow j}^{(2)}$, of possible different lengths $k={1,2,..., K}$ and $t={1,2,...T}$, respectively, we say that $P_{i \rightarrow j}^{(1)}$ is better than $P_{i \rightarrow j}^{(2)}$ when: